 Arlington County Virginia assistance programs.

-Find help paying for bills, rent, security deposits, and more.
-The list below is Arlington area agencies, whether they are churches, non-profits, or government offices, that offer financial aid.
-Some provide cash grants, others give loans, and there are also free services, ranging from boxes of food to medical care, gasoline vouchers, or even things such as job training programs.
-Find support below.
+Find help paying for bills, rent, security deposits, a mortgage and more.
+The list below is Arlington area agencies, whether they are churches, non-profits, or government assistance programs, that offer financial aid.
+Some provide cash grants, others give loans, and there are also free services, ranging from boxes of food to medical care, gasoline vouchers, school supplies for kids, or even things such as job training programs.

 Receive help for paying bills, rent, and housing expenses

 The federal government has provided the county with a grant that will go toward the area's Homelessness Prevention and Rapid Re-Housing Program.
-This is a national initiative that will help people stay in their homes or apartments, and also connect them with resources and benefits to develop housing stability plans.
+This is a national initiative that will help people stay in their homes or apartments, and also connect them with resources as well as benefits to develop housing stability plans.

 People who apply and who qualify for this program are eligible to receive rent subsidies and grants, money to pay for security deposits, utility deposits and grants to pay utility and heating bills, moving costs and pay for emergency lodging if the family has lost their home.